 Removing egg, toilet paper and spray string might sound scary if your home is a target for little devils on Halloween.
 Here in the northeast, we have the added pleasure of cleaning up after “Mischief Night” – October 30th, just before Halloween – a night devoted to pranks like toilet-papering trees, egging windows and other kid stuff.
 But don’t let tricksters take the treat out of being a homeowner.
 Here at Money Pit, we have a few tricks up our sleeves for cleaning up the mess of a good old-fashioned Halloween fest.

-1. Eggs.
-With eggs, quick action is key.
+With eggs, quick action to remove the egg stain is key.
 Eggs can corrode a painted surface, particularly in warmer temperatures.
 Pick the egg shells out of the mess first, and then hose off the remainder.

 For egg that’s really stuck, soak a paper towel in a 50/50 solution of warm water and vinegar.
 Let the soaked paper towel sit over the egged surface.